 Opportunities and Challenges of Physical Infrastructure to Expand Your Market and Broaden its AppealFarmers' markets and their vendors in BC have seen some impressive growth over recent years and in some cases there are pressures for these markets to expand and build on this success.
 Such initiatives include indoor facilities, farmers' stores, warehousing for distribution and even commercial kitchens for vendors to use.
 These are exciting opportunities and broaden the appeal of markets to different types of customers as well as provide additional revenue opportunities for market vendors.
 In most cases these opportunities need an investment in physical infrastructure, so it isn't an easy step to take.
 With physical infrastructure comes extra costs, additional paid labour and a long term commitment.
 However, this investment can have significant benefits to communities and the long term survival of farmers' markets and their vendors.

-This workshop takes attendees through these opportunities and provides case studies of successful examples and how they can be applied to markets in BC.
-The workshop will also go over some of the projects currently in process in BC and advice on how to get projects started in other communities and how to keep the momentum going.
-Attendees will also break out in to groups to do an exercise with their peers to help them decide whether their market or community is ready to look at investing in physical infrastructure.
+This interactive presentation takes attendees through these opportunities and provides case studies of successful examples and how they can be applied to markets in BC.
+The presentation will also go over some of the projects currently in process in BC and advice on how to get projects started in other communities and how to keep the momentum going.

-The goal of the workshop will be to support farmers' market vendors (producers and small scale food processors) and managers in understanding the principles of traceability - why these are important and how they can put these principles into practice at farmers' markets across the province.
-Workshop goers will gain practical information that will allow food producers and processors to track food through the supply chain - from the farm, to the commercial kitchen to the farmers' market and beyond.
+This workshop will support farmers' market vendors (producers and small scale food processors) and managers in understanding the principles of traceability - why these are important and how they can put these principles into practice at farmers' markets across the province.
+Workshop goers will gain practical information that will allow food producers and processors to track food through the supply chain - from the farm, to the commercial kitchen, to the farmers' market and beyond.